machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 The boxes are stacked on a table in different layers.
 It seems logical that the robot should always focus on the top most layer first and afterwards proceed to the next layer.
-This is something that can be forced in the Pick-it system by using one of our advanced ROI-filters: :ref:`Dynamic-box-based-roi-filter`.
+This is something that can be forced in the Pickit system by using one of our advanced ROI-filters: :ref:`Dynamic-box-based-roi-filter`.

 With this filter additional filtering on the points in the region of interest is done.
 Now the system is forced to only focus on the highest point and the points that lie slightly lower than this highest point.